Eiken Municipality

-History
+General information

-The municipality of Eiken was established on 1 January 1916 when the municipality of Hægebostad was divided into two separate municipalities: Eiken (population: 932) and Hægebostad (population: 867).
+The municipality of Eiken was established on 1 January 1916 when the large Hægebostad Municipality was divided into two separate municipalities: the northern district (population: 932) became the new Eiken Municipality and the southern district (population: 867) continued as a smaller Hægebostad Municipality.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1963, the two municipalities were reunited and together formed the municipality of Hægebostad.
-Before the merger the population of Eiken was 784.
+On 1 January 1963, Eiken Municipality (population: 784) was dissolved and merged (back) into Hægebostad Municipality.

 Name

 The municipality (originally the parish) is named after the old Eiken farm (Æke).
 The name is the plural genitive case of the word eik which means "oak tree".

+Churches

+The Church of Norway had one parish (sokn) within Eiken Municipality.
+At the time of the municipal dissolution, it was part of the Hægebostad prestegjeld and the Lister prosti (deanery) in the Diocese of Agder.